Jim-F/UCSD_p-Trek/source/README.md

     640+0 records out
     327680 bytes (328 kB, 320 KiB) copied, 0.0066677 s, 49.1 MB/s

-A blank image created as above can be attached to the PCE emulator via the D:\PCE\data\pce-ibmpc.inc configuration include file (or its equivalent location and name in your PCE installation) as a disk of type "image" and with the appropriate c[ylinder], h[ead], and s[ector] parameters (notice that the "head" parameter is either h=1 for a single-sided 160KB image or h=2 for a double-sided 320KB image):
+A blank image created as above can be attached to the PCE emulator via the D:\PCE\data\pce-trek.inc configuration include file (or D:\PCE\data\pce-ibmpc.inc or its equivalent location and name in your PCE installation) as a disk of type "image" and with the appropriate c[ylinder], h[ead], and s[ector] parameters (notice that the "head" parameter is either h=1 for a single-sided 160KB image or h=2 for a double-sided 320KB image):

 ####
     if (cfg.fdd >= 3) {